![]() |

 ||

-A deeper exploration of the BA-II reveals two different designs, the first was introduced already in 1984 together with the BA-35, TI-30 III and TI-35 II.
-The second design - like the counterparts BA-35, TI-30 III and TI-35 II - was manufactured in USA and Italy.
+A deeper exploration of the BA-II reveals two different designs.
+One with manufacturing starting in 1984 in Taiwan together with the BA-35, TI-30 III and TI-35 II and one - like its family members BA-35, TI-30 III and TI-35 II - starting in 1985 with production both in the United States and Italy.

 Main difference between these calculator pairs is their origin and internal construction: